MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-ads-cfd-content.md

-This article briefly describes the steps for running [ADS CFD's](https://new.aerodynamic-solutions.com) Code Leo application on a virtual machine deployed on Azure.
-It also presents performance results.
+This article briefly describes the steps for running [ADS CFD's](https://new.aerodynamic-solutions.com) Code Leo application on a virtual machine (VM) deployed on Azure.
+It also presents the performance results of running Code Leo on Azure.

 Code Leo is a URANS-based flow solver that delivers accurate and fast flow simulations for general flow configurations.
 Code Leo: